Team Definitions & RACI

 I = Informed – Those who are kept up to date on progress.

-The below table defines a RACI that is proposed to be adopted by AVM and all parties referenced in the table.
-This will give consumers faith and trust in these modules so that they can consume and contribute to the initiative at scale.
+The below table defines a RACI to be adopted by all parties referenced in the table to ensure customers can trust these modules and can consume and contribute to the initiative at scale.

 Action/Task/ResponsibilityModule OwnersModule ContributorsAVM Core TeamProduct GroupsNotes